forgacsg/forgacsg/README.md

 - 👋 Hi, I’m @forgacsg
 - 👀 I’m interested in stuff that excites and challenges me.
-- 🌱 I’m currently learning Python and doing the 100 days of code course.
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on: good question, I'm suffering from impostor syndrome and lack of time.
 - 📫 How to reach me: forgacsg@gmail.com